Powerlearnproject/se-day1-assignment-W-4YN3/README.md

 3. Project Manager role: Oversees the planning, execution, and delivery of the software project.
 Responsibilities: Define project goals, manage timelines and resources, facilitate communication, and ensure on-time delivery.

-6) Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
+vi) Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.

 IDEs provide comprehensive tools for writing, debugging, and testing code.
 Examples include: Visual Studio code, IntelliJ IDEA, PyCharm

 VCS are used for tracking changes to source code and coordinating work among team members.
 Examples include: Git, Subversion (SVN), Mercurial.

-7) What are some common challenges faced by software engineers?
+vii) What are some common challenges faced by software engineers?
 Provide strategies to overcome these challenges.

 1. Changing Requirements: Requirements may change during the development cycle, leading to scope creep and project delays.